 COSTS and Expenses

 IANA Services.
-PTI will perform the IANA Services on behalf of ICANN, including pursuant to the IANA Naming Function Agreement between the Parties, dated as of [] September 2016 (the “IANA Naming Function Agreement”) and each of the Subcontract Agreements between ICANN and PTI relating to the IANA Number Services and the IANA Protocol Parameter Service, dated as of [] September 2016 (the “Subcontract Agreements”); and the value for these services shall be invoiced quarterly by PTI to ICANN.
+PTI will perform the IANA Services on behalf of ICANN, and the value for these services shall be invoiced quarterly by PTI to ICANN.
 The value of the services will be estimated by PTI at cost.
 Costs include all costs incurred for the purpose of rendering the IANA Services and all other corporate costs incurred to operate PTI.

 ICANN services to PTI.
 ICANN allocates to PTI the actual costs of the Services that it renders under this Agreement.
 Such costs reflect the fully absorbed value of the expenses incurred to render the Services, inclusive of direct and incremental costs attributable to personnel (including personnel time), materials and supplies, and third-party services and programs, and any specifically-identifiable indirect costs (including Facilities costs) that relate to the aforesaid costs, in each case, inclusive of taxes.
 ICANN transfers to PTI all applicable costs that it incurs to render the Services as per ICANN’s cost management approach, either specifically and exclusively for the IANA Services, or as part of a Service that it performs for itself.
 Actual costs are estimated when the specific portion of the costs incurred that should be transferred to PTI is not available.
 Costs are incurred by ICANN in accordance with its procurement policies and practices, and after defining the most appropriate resources to ensure the best value is obtained, resulting from the highest benefit for the lowest cost.
 ICANN's procurement policies and practices require that decisions are taken in a manner free of conflicts of interest.
 ICANN identifies resources under an assumption of continued operations.
 ICANN shall provide PTI with a quarterly invoice detailing the Services provided hereunder and the reimbursable amounts.
 Payment for the Services shall be due and payable on the 30th day following receipt of the invoice therefor.
 ICANN’s budget shall set forth estimated costs for the Services under this Agreement.